Sign In Register

 Safety Score2.5 / 5.0

-Tryon has an average annual temperature of 60°F (15°C).
+Tryon enjoys a temperate climate with an average annual temperature of 60°F (15°C).
 Winters average 41°F in January while summers reach 78°F in July.
-Annual precipitation is 64.4 inches.
+The area gets 302 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 64.4 inches (wetter than the 38-inch national average).
+The area receives 4.9 inches of snow annually.
 Air quality is rated Good with a median AQI of 40.
+The city sits at an elevation of 1,064 feet.

 Temperature